EduardoAG33/WRO-2025-Future-Engineers/README.md

 ## DATASHEET:
 [ HC-SR04_Datasheet_with_Dimensions.pdf…]()

-And for the nevel more high of the robot we have the support for the camera and the light,
+And for the upper level of the robot, we have the support for the camera and the light:

 <div align="center">
 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/9702fe8a-fe0b-4031-91d4-b61f5b70ece4" />